Student Spotlight: Theresa Vargas

 Vargas initially earned credit at College of DuPage when she played the flute and piccolo with the Chamber Orchestra.
-She also completed the certified nursing assistant course at Technology Center of DuPage and earned dual credit.
+She also completed the certified nursing assistant course at the Technology Center of DuPage and earned dual credit.

 “I decided to attend COD mostly because I had heard excellent things about both the school and the programs it offered,” she said.
 “The health programs have an outstanding reputation, and the 3-in-1 degree programs provide a very practical alternative to the traditional four-year school.

-“However, I have come to the realization that COD’s greatest assets are the teachers themselves.
+“However, I came to the realization that COD’s greatest assets are the teachers themselves.
 The teachers I had were extremely generous with their time and are passionate about what they do.
 The smaller classroom sizes offer a student far more opportunities to connect with their teachers than they would receive at a typical university.
 You are not just another anonymous face in a crowded lecture hall.
 There tends to be a negative stigma attached to community colleges, and the benefits are often overlooked.”

 Vargas also earned the Belushi Scholarship two years in a row, which helped her with tuition.

 “Comedic legends have to get their start someplace!
 Since ‘The Blues Brothers’ is one of my all-time favorites, and I love watching the original Not Ready for Prime Time Players of SNL, you can imagine how thrilled I was when I discovered that John and his brother Jim attended COD.
-The scholarship is especially meaningful to me since I admire John’s talent so much.”
+The scholarship was especially meaningful to me since I admire John’s talent so much.”

 After earning her Associate in Fine Arts – Music degree at College of DuPage, Vargas is working as a freelance musician.
 Eventually she would like to transfer to a four-year school to study music, after which she would pursue a career in health care while composing music and performing.

 “My education at COD provided me with the knowledge necessary for a health career and the tools that I need to become a better musician,” she said.
 “College of DuPage made me more well-rounded.
 I am getting better at seeing things from multiple perspectives, my analytical skills have sharpened, and my critical thinking abilities are stronger.